iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 If multiple such folders exist, an additional warning is issued.
 2. Queries which branch from the IAV-Distortion repository should be used.
 3. Clones the desired branch from the repository.
-4. Makes the installation script executable.
+4. Makes utility scripts in /src directory executable.
 5. Optionally: Executes the installation script (refer to install.sh).

 ### install.sh